 The methodology consists of both field and laboratory investigations.
-To conduct this project work, geomorphological, geotechnical and geophysical data of soil will be collected, analysed and interpreted.
-Geomorphological data will be collected from satellite image of the study area to prepare a geomorphological map.
-Geotechnical data will be collected from field investigations i.e., boring, standard penetration test (SPT), and laboratory investigations i.e., soil physical properties test, consolidation test, direct shear test and triaxial test of undisturbed soil sample.
-Geophysical data will be collected from down-hole seismic test (PS logging) and Multi-channel analysis of surface wave (MASW) and Singles Microtremor survey.
-The total works will be conducted by the following methodology-
+To conduct this project work, geomorphological, geotechnical and geophysical data of soil have been collected, analysed and interpreted.
+Geomorphological data have been collected from satellite image of the study area to prepare a geomorphological map.
+Geotechnical data have been collected from field investigations i.e., boring, standard penetration test (SPT), and laboratory investigations i.e., soil physical properties test, unconfined test, direct shear test and triaxial test of undisturbed and disturbed soil sample.
+Geophysical data have been collected from down-hole seismic test (PS logging) and Multi-channel analysis of surface wave (MASW) and Singles Microtremor survey.
+The total works have been conducted by the following methodology-

-The method of testing/surveying, application, Instrumentation and previous works of Geophysical and Geotechnical investigation are given below-
+The method of testing/surveying, application, Instrumentation of Geophysical and Geotechnical investigation are given below-